arenaxr/arena-docs/content/schemas/message/dynamic-body.md

 ====================

 A freely-moving object.
 Dynamic bodies have mass, collide with other objects, bounce or slow during collisions, and fall if gravity is enabled.

-More properties at <a href='https://github.com/c-frame/aframe-physics-system/blob/master/CannonDriver.md'>https://github.com/c-frame/aframe-physics-system/blob/master/CannonDriver.md</a>
+More properties at <a href='https://github.com/c-frame/aframe-physics-system/blob/master/CannonDriver.md'>A-Frame Physics System</a>.

 Physics Dynamic Body Attributes
 --------------------------------